-- scope of the audit,

-- references to the used standards,

-- examination and conclusion,

-- summary of findings with reference to non conformity reports; and

-- recommendation of the audit team to the issuing authority of the Notified Body.
+- scope of the audit. - references to the used harmonised standards and/or normative documents - examination and conclusion, - summary of findings with reference to non-conformity reports; and - recommendation of the audit team to the issuing authority of the NB.

 The conclusions of the periodic audit shall be laid down in an audit report which references the initial (documentation and operational) audit reports.